Verified Labels

 Armored military vehicle

-Added whenever an armored military vehicle is detectable, even when the video is unclear or the vehicle is distant.
+This label should be added whenever an armored military vehicle is detectable, even when the video is not clear or the vehicle is distant.

 Unarmored military vehicle

-Added whenever an unarmored military vehicle is detectable (even with unclear video or distant vehicle).
+This label should be added whenever an unarmored military vehicle is detectable (even when the video is not clear or the vehicle is distant).

 Armored civilian vehicle

-Added only when the vehicle is related to a hostility or violation.
+This label should be added only when the vehicle is related to a hostility or a violation.

 Unarmored civilian vehicle

-Added only when the vehicle is related to a hostility or violation.
+This label should be added only when the vehicle is related to a hostility or a violation.

 Humanitarian

-Added only when the vehicle is or was directly involved in the incident.
-Not used when the vehicle is being used for rescue, body recovery, or rubble removal.
+This label can only be added when the vehicle is/was directly involved in the incident.
+It shouldn't be used when the vehicle is being used in rescuing victims, recovering bodies, removing rubble, etc.

 Property/Buildings